Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Future direction

-\textbf{Learning features from multi-modal data:} 3D sensors are often equipped together with other types of sensors that can provide additional information to point clouds.
-For example, LiDAR sensor, RGB camera, GPU, and IMU are often equipped together in autonomous vehicles and many robotics.
-Learning correspondences among multi-modal data captured by different sensors can be used as pre-text tasks for unsupervised learning and few works have explored this direction.
+\textbf{Learning representations from multi-modal data:} 3D sensors are often equipped with other sensors that can capture additional and complementary information to point clouds.
+For example, depth cameras are often equipped with optical sensors for capturing better appearance information.
+LiDAR sensors, optical sensors, GPU, and IMU are often installed together as a sensor suite to capture complementary information and provide certain redundancy in autonomous vehicles and mobile robot navigation.
+Unsupervised learning from such multi-modal data has attracted increasing attention in recent years.
+For example, learning correspondences among multi-modal data has been explored as pre-text tasks for unsupervised learning as described in Section~\ref{sec.multi-modal}.
+However, the study along this line of research remains under-investigated and we expect more related research point clouds, RGB images, depth maps, etc.

-\textbf{Learning spatio-temporal features:} 3D sensors that can provide sequential data are becoming increasingly popular in real scenarios.
-Rich temporal information can be extracted as supervision signals for unsupervised learning while most of the existing works focus on static point clouds.
-More effective pretext tasks that are specifically designed to learn Spatio-temporal features are needed.
+\textbf{Learning Spatio-temporal representations:} 3D sensors that support capturing sequential point clouds are becoming increasingly popular nowadays.
+Rich temporal information from point cloud streams can be extracted as useful supervision signals for unsupervised learning while most of the existing works still focus on static point clouds.
+We expect that more effective pretext tasks will be designed that can effectively learn spatio-temporal representations from unlabelled sequential point cloud frames.

-\textbf{Learning features from synthetic data:} Leveraging synthetic data rendered from virtual game engines for training networks is a common approach to mitigate data collection and annotation burden in both 2D \cite{ros2016synthia, armeni20163d,gaidon2016virtual} and 3D \cite{xiao2021synlidar} vision.
-Additional information, such as the normal vectors for points, can be easily obtained by game engines but is extremely difficult to collect in real scenarios.
-Pre-text tasks can be designed to learn relations between point clouds and such additional information.
-The networks that are pre-trained on synthetic data can be transferred into the real domain.
-This strategy has been explored in 2D computer vision \cite{ren2018cross} while remaining under-explored in point cloud representation learning.
-However, the synthetic point clouds rendered from virtual environments usually have a large ”domain gap” with real point cloud data \cite{xiao2021synlidar}.
-Therefore, techniques to address the domain gaps are also needed to be investigated.